Ricks-Lab/gpu-utils/README.md

 * Fixed error in calculating power when invalid sensor data is returned.
 * Check for OSError when reading from all AMD sensor files.
 Disable GPU reading on error.
 * Check for system type.
 Only systemD is fully supported.
 Issues in reading sockets in systemV are handled.
+* Added read of Power DPM State for AMD GPU.
+* Make read for a parameter False instead of indicating card is not readable.
+* Add option *--force_all* to attempt to read all relevant sensors, regardless of card classification.

 ## Development Plans